acp25/ReadMe-Generator/README.md

 * [Questions](#questions)

 ## Installation
-From GitHub, fork the repo all upload all contents to the deployed webserver (or deploy using GitHub Pages).
-The server must have Node.js installed.
-Once forked, run ```npm i``` from the root directory to install required dependencies.
+Clone the repository.
+Also install the inquirer package to use this application.

 ## Usage
-From the application's root directory, run ```node index.js```.
+From the application's root directory, run node index.js.
 Follow the user prompts to provide content for the readme file.
-Upon completion, the application will generate a new file, ```SAMPLE_README.md```, in the root directory.
+Once completed, the application will generate a new sample readme file, in the root directory.

 ![application screenshot](./assets/images/app_screenshot.PNG)